A bad record deal can cause an artist untold issues.

 After years of self-promotion on Soundcloud, it was the break that he craved and deserved.

-In 2016, Uzi made a claim that he was a part of Wiz Khalifa’s ‘Taylor Gang‘, something which DJ Drama of Generation Now denied.
+In 2016, Uzi made a claim that he was a part of Wiz Khalifa's 'Taylor Gang'.
+This is something DJ Drama of Generation Now denied.

 His association with the label elevated his music career, enhancing his personal brand and streaming figures.

-Yet, his hard work did not bring him the fortune which he expected or deserved due to the nature of the deal he had agreed.
+Yet, his hard work did not bring him the fortune which he expected.
+Or many say deserved.

 Despite the fragile relationship with his label, Lil' Uzi Vert continued to work with them.

-Together, they planned to drop a new album in November 2016, which ended up being delayed until August 2017, nearly a whole year!
+Together, they planned to drop a new album in November 2016.
+This ended up being delayed until August 2017, nearly a whole year!

 Don Cannon, also of Generation Now, told The Fader before the initial release date that the album wasn't ready.